monkoose/fzf-hoogle.vim/README.md

 Using [vim-plug](https://github.com/junegunn/vim-plug)
 ```
-Plug 'junegunn/fzf', { 'dir': '~/.fzf', 'do': './install --all' }
+Plug 'junegunn/fzf', {'dir': '~/.fzf', 'do': './install --all'}

 Plug 'monkoose/fzf-hoogle.vim'
 ```
 Or use any other plugin manager.
-I bet you know it better then I'm.
+I bet you know it better than I'm.

 ## Usage

 `:Hoogle` or append it with initial search like `:Hoogle >>=`.

-If you don't know how to properly search with hoogle look at the [hoogle documentation](https://github.com/ndmitchell/hoogle#searches).
+If you don't know how to properly search with hoogle, then look at the [hoogle documentation](https://github.com/ndmitchell/hoogle#searches).

 **Inside fzf window**